 All individuals within a given population tend to bloom about the same time, producing the spectacular effect of a golden blanket across the rocky landscape.
 All the flower heads track the sun across the sky in unison.
 After about a week, the double notched petals fade before falling.

 Seed dispersal takes place about a month later.
 Lakeside daisy also reproduces vegetatively by rhizomatous growth.
 The dense basal tufts of somewhat fleshy, mostly linear leaves appear stemless; the stem, or rhizome, is at the surface or slightly underground.
 It is from this rhizome that new plants emerge.

 The Lakeside Daisy (Hymenoxys herbacea) is the rarest of the plants currently listed as endangered in Ohio.
 This distinction is due to its limited distribution both in Ohio and throughout its geographic range.

 The only natural population of Lakeside Daisy in the United States grows on the Marblehead Peninsula in Ottawa County.
 In 1988 the Lakeside Daisy was listed by the U.S. Fish and Wildlife Service as a federally threatened species.
 The species has been listed as endangered in Ohio since 1980.

 Located in Ottawa County south of Marblehead on the Marblehead Peninsula on the east side of Alexander Pike (Township Road 142), .5 mile south of SR 163.

-- This state nature preserve is home to Ohio's rarest wildflower-the bright yellow Lakeside daisy.
+- Home to Ohio's rarest wildflower, the bright yellow Lakeside Daisy.

 Preserve Manager Ryan Schroeder shares some interesting facts about the rare and endangered Lakeside Daisy.